The prospect of making the Holland Creek Trail an on-leash area for dogs continues to cause a stir at the Ladysmith council table.

 That didn’t sit too well with Horth either.

-“There are many other solutions to this.
+“There’s many other solutions to this.
 Pushing in one direction is unfair to many dog owners.
 Bikes fly by and knock people over, but we’re not going to ban the bikes,” said Horth.
 “Perhaps we should talk to our animal enforcement officer.
-I don’t like the wording, and let’s wait for a recommendation to come forward from Parks and Rec.”
+I don’t like the wording and lets wait for a recommendation to come forward from Parks and Rec.”